“So what is it that you do?”

 2. The Process

-Before starting my career, I spent a lot of time with my father, a carpenter.
+Before starting my career, I spent much time with my father, a carpenter.
 I grew up watching houses go from simple framing to family homes.
 There was something magical about watching the construction of those homes.

 So whether your client is a homeowner, business, or government municipality, having photos of the entire process develops trust and credibility that shows you stand behind your work.